apache/servicecomb-website/_posts/2017-08-25-stress-test-on-company-with-jmeter-in-k8s.md

 fig-2 Performance among various concurrency
 {: .figure-caption}

-fig-2 shows that performance kept increasing until it reached the bottleneck(at concurrency of 15).
-Later on, its throughput remained nearly the same(about 1000 requests per second).
-Besides, as the concurrency increased, the average response time increased too.
+fig-2 shows that performance of manager service were stable until it reached the bottleneck(at concurrency of 15), it speeds up to 1000 requests per seconds while keeping the average response time low.
+Later on, as the concurrency increased, the average response time increased dramatically.
 The response time statistics can be helpful when evaluating the circuit-break timeout settings.

 ![fig-3 Average response time among different services]({{ site.url }}{{ site.baseurl }}/assets/images/company_response_time.png){: .align-center}
 fig-3 Average response time among different services